Spend Less Than You Earn – Simple Process For Getting Out of Debt

 On top of the hard decisions, I think that we’re getting brainwashed by social media and the commercials we see on tv:

 Why Social media?
 Because inside these mediums people share only the positive side of life: New car; New home; New trousers; A pair of new sunglasses.
 By seeing these statuses we grow a nasty habit of always wanting more.
-Always wanting to be dressed by the latest fashion trends.
-And of course you will want the latter, you don’t want to be the only one wearing last years sneakers.
+Always wanting to be dressed in the latest fashion trends.
+Always wanting to go on vacation.

 Why commercials?
 Because we see them constantly.
 A famous marketing strategy is to show a commercial as frequently as possible so that people start desiring this new thing.
 At one point you’re like: “Ok, let’s buy this innovative dishwashing gel that will supposedly protect my dishes from breaking even if I dropped them from one meter.”

-It’s hard to do the opposite: To save money for several months and then go on vacation.
+It’s hard to do the opposite, though: To save money for months, don’t spend money on luxuries, don’t update your Instagram profile for months and then go on vacation.
+It’s hard because it takes time and discipline.

 The Secret of Becoming Financially Independent

-The secret of getting out of debt is actually something really logical: Spend less than you earn.
+The secret of getting out of debt is actually something really logical.
+Something you need to shout, not only read.
+It’s: Spend less than you earn.

-This was the mindset I acquired and this simple formula changed my life and helped me stay away from credit cards.
+This simple formula changed my life and helped me stay away from credit cards.
 I managed to afford my own home before I turn 30.
 In less than 5 years I saved enough to cover more than 30% of the expenses for my apartment.
 Yes, I did get a loan from the bank but in the next few years, hopefully, I will be able to repay the remaining sum.

 You start getting more loans.